Learn

 Selling your home in the current market

-You should fare well if you're thinking of selling your home in 2022, as this year is looking to be a continuation of 2021.2 The last time house prices increased this much were the years leading up to the financial crisis of 2008.
+You should fare well if you're thinking of selling your home.2 The last time house prices increased this much were the years leading up to the financial crisis of 2008.
 But today's market is different.3

 Atlanta is a great example of this latest real estate trend.
 In the chart below, courtesy of InfoSparks from ShowingTime, you can see how many days luxury homes have been staying on the market for sale.6 Note that, to qualify as a luxury home in this example, the home must be a detached single-family home with four or more bedrooms, more than 2,500 square feet, and a sales price of at least $600,000.
 In January 2020, these types of homes were on the market for 62 days.
 In January 2021, the days on market for these luxury homes dropped to 37, and in January 2022, the days on market plummeted to 12.6